Albuquerque Distracted Driving Accident Attorney

 - Reading GPS or maps

-- Adjusting components like radio or AC/heater controls, or searching playlists
+- Adjusting components like radio or AC/heater controls

 - Putting on makeup or other personal grooming